sindwerra/224UProject/README.md

-# Financial NLP - Sentiment, Summarization & QA
+# Finetuning Language Model for Financial Domain - Sentiment, Summarization & QA

 This repository contains experiments on using Small Language Models (SLMs) like SmolLM2 to perform:
 - Financial Sentiment Analysis